 - Short term loans.
-While most payday lenders still do credit checks, some still accept applications from those with bad credit.
+While most payday lenders still do credit checks, some will accept applications from those with bad credit.
 Lenders, such as those in the table above, consider your application based on your current financial position.

 Tips to keep your Christmas costs down

-If each Christmas is getting more expensive than the last, it's time to take back control of your holiday budget.
+If Christmas is getting more expensive each year, it may be time to take back control of your holiday budget.
 Here are some tips to spend less next year:

 - Pay down your debts before the holidays.
 A lot of stress comes from debts piling up, so getting on top of your existing debt well before the holidays can help ease this.
-Pay off your credit card debt and make extra repayments on your loan so you can redraw (although, consider fees if applicable).
+Pay off your credit card debt and, if possible, make extra repayments on your loan to reduce how much you pay in interest.

 - Consider a 0% purchase credit card.
 These cards let you spend interest-free for a certain period of time, helping you to keep costs down during the holiday period.
 Compare your options here.

 - Utilise your rewards.
 If you are part of a rewards scheme, Christmas could be the time to spend your hard-earned rewards points on shopping items.
 If you're looking for ways to earn rewards there are various credit cards that come with rewards programs, letting you earn points for every dollar you spend.

 - Not only have a budget, but have a plan.
-If you organise the presents you're going to get beforehand you'll limit the chance of overspending.
-You'll also be able to find out where to buy it the cheapest.
+If you organise the presents you're going to get beforehand you'll limit your chances of overspending.
+You'll also give yourself time to find the best deal.

 - Shop online and save.
-You can save time and money by shopping online thanks to coupon codes, which you can get here at finder.com.au.
-Along with shopping guides for everyone in your life.
+You can save time and money by shopping online using coupon codes or by using the finder Christmas gift guides.